ValterGabriell/ValterGabriell/README.md

-# 👋 Olá, chamo Valter Gabriel!
+# 👋 Hello, I'm Valter Gabriel!

-- 👩‍💻 Desenvolvedor Back-End.
+- 👩‍💻 Back-End Developer.
-- 👨‍🎓 Graduando em Engenharia da Computação.
+- 👨‍🎓 Graduating in Computer Engineering.
-- 🎨 Experiência com Desenvolvimento Backend com Spring Framework e Java e NodeJS com NestJs, além de conhecimentos em desenvolvimento Mobile Android com Kotlin e híbrido com React Native e Javascript e possuo conhecimentos em frameworks de front end como ReactJS, VueJS e Angular.
+- 🎨 Experience with Backend Development with Spring Framework and Java and NodeJS with NestJs, in addition to knowledge in Mobile Android development with Kotlin and hybrid with React Native and Javascript and I have knowledge in front end frameworks such as ReactJS, VueJS and Angular.
-- 🎮 Criador de conteúdos no Youtube.
+- 🎮 Content creator on Youtube.
-- 👷‍♂️ Atualmente estou procurando trabalho com: ```Java | Kotlin | Spring Framework ```
+- 👷‍♂️ I am currently looking for work with: ```Java | Kotlin | Spring Framework ```

 <div align="center"><br>
   <a href="https://github.com/ValterGabriell">